 Climb Mount Kinabalu and reach the summit of the highest mountain in Southeast Asia

-Currently there are only 137 climb permits per day issued by Sabah Parks (of which 102 are allocated to International visitors / non Malaysians).
-With massive demand for climbing Mount Kinabalu, and limited capacity in terms of permits issued, this does mean trips for climbing Mount Kinabalu get fully booked very quickly.
-If you are lucky enough to secure a permit to climb Mount Kinabalu it means you will be one of a very small number in the World who have reached the summit of the highest Mountain in Malaysia and in Southeast Asia.
+Currently, there are only 137 climb permits per day issued by Sabah Parks (of which 102 are allocated to International visitors / non-Malaysians).
+With the massive demand for climbing Mount Kinabalu and limited capacity in terms of permits issued, this does mean trips for climbing Mount Kinabalu get fully booked very quickly.
+If you are lucky enough to secure a permit to climb Mount Kinabalu it means you will be one of a very small number in the world who has reached the summit of the highest mountain in Malaysia and in Southeast Asia.

 Climbing Mount Kinabalu is an option for those in good physical condition, up for a challenge and with strong willpower.
 You do not need mountaineering experience however, remember you are trekking up and down a mountain and not going for a stroll in a park.
 It is highly recommended you complete a physical training program for 1 – 2 months before climbing Mount Kinabalu.
 This will help you get the most from your trek at this amazing location and enjoy the changing scenery and awesome views along the trail.

 The temperature ranges from a comfortable 20-25°C at the main park to something approaching freezing near the top (depending on the weather) so layering is important and having warm clothing and windproof gear helps you stay warm as you near the Summit.
 Whilst the trek up Mount Kinabalu will feel challenging, the trek down back to Timpohan Gate will feel harder due to your legs being tired and the pressure on your knees and joints.
 The use of walking sticks can provide invaluable support especially when trekking down Mount Kinabalu and will make it feel more comfortable.